 The decision is also preceded by a comparison phase.
 This is the stage in which the purchaser measures the choice against other options, or against the option of not buying anything at all.
 Again, this applies to both the most casual choices, like plucking a candy bar from a shelf packed with sweets, to the most deliberate decisions, such as booking the annual family holiday.

 Research and comparison require information, and today, this information is at our fingertips, literally.
-Ninety-five percent of the US population owns a mobile device—and they use them to shop.
+95% of the US population owns a mobile device—and they use them to shop.
 Users turn to Google to search for information before they make a decision to purchase.

 Knowing what customers are searching for on their mobile devices is essential for marketers.
 Companies increase their chances of being seen where their potential customers are looking and providing them with the information they want.